Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       * [Bay Area Deaf, Hard of Hearing say Face Masks cut off Communication (San Francisco Chronicle, 2020)](https://www.sfchronicle.com/bayarea/article/Bay-Area-deaf-hard-of-hearing-say-face-masks-cut-15315708.php)
+  - title: Environmental Justice
+    id: environment
+    subtitle: Protecting Public Health and Habitat
+    text: >-
+      Perhaps one of the most imperative issue for decision-makers today is addressing climate change through action.
+As a bayside community, Emeryville stands to face significant infrastructure, safety and health impacts by the effects of climate change.
   - title: Economic Development
     id: econ
     subtitle: Creating a Financially Healthy City for Our Future